 Can I open a business checking account at a credit union?

-Both Federal Deposit Insurance Corp.
-(FDIC) banks and credit unions offer business checking accounts.
+Both FDIC banks and NCUA credit unions offer business checking accounts.
 Some online banks also offer these checking accounts.

 Can I use a personal checking account for business?

-Rachel Ivanovich, an enrolled agent at Easy Life Management in Carlsbad, California, says it’s always better to keep your business and personal accounts separate and not commingle funds.
+Rachel Ivanovich, an enrolled agent and founder of Easy Life Management in Carlsbad, California, says it’s always better to keep your business and personal accounts separate and not commingle funds.

 “I tell all of my clients, even if you only have a few transactions and it seems silly to have a separate bank account, do it anyway,” Ivanovich says.
 “In the long run, as your business grows, you’ll be in the habit of keeping your funds separate.
 And it makes tracking so much easier.
 It just makes the accounting cleaner and if you ever do get audited, it’s so much better.”